 Are you thinking of start snail farming in Nigeria?
 Read this article to the end.
 In this article, you will learn the steps you need to start a profitable snail farming in Nigeria.
 Snail farming in Nigeria is a common expression of Heliciculture, which is the process of raising edible land snails.

 These small animals are primarily reared for human consumption, cosmetic use and for commercial purposes in Nigeria and all over the world.
 The meat and snail eggs as consumable which makes them in demand in the market.

 With all these utilization of snails, one cannot rule out the fact that snail farming business is not profitable.
-In the course of this article, we will look at how to start a business in this agricultural field, the disadvantages of snail farming in Nigeria, general problems of snail farming, the requirements for snail farming, where you can buy cheap snails in Nigeria, how to rear snails in a bucket and more.
+In the course of this article, we will look at how to start a business in this agricultural field, the disadvantages of snail farming in Nigeria, general problems in the farming, the requirements, where you can buy cheap snails in Nigeria, how to rear snails in a bucket and more.

 Here are good reasons why you should start a snail farming in Nigeria: Snail meat is extremely delicious and nutritious.
 This makes them to be generally consumed everywhere in Nigeria.
 Snail farming has an incredible market in the country and in the West African areas.

 Homegrown snail farming can be a source of the family’s nutrition demand.
 Setting up a snail farm in Nigeria by utilizing present day technology, require less capital venture and produce much inside a brief period.
 Running costs is likewise extremely low.

 Snail farming business in the country can diminish the importation of frozen meat or fish from overseas.
 Through the snail farming, some additional pay can be made alongside satisfying up the public needs for meat.

 Also, the risk of loss is less contrasted with different kinds of animals farming businesses.
 That is it on the benefits of starting snail farming in Nigeria.
 Before we wind up, let’s take a peek at the gains and what’s really involved in the snail farming.

 How to Start Snail Farming in Nigeria

 Here are the steps on how to start a profitable snail farming in Nigeria.
 For starting snail farming in Nigeria, you need to go through some bit by bit process and get the business ignited.
 If you are interested in a business in snail farming, then follow the below instructions:

 In order to avoid your snails from being dehydrated, you need to get a good site.
 Dryness happens in snails because of the absence of watery environment in where they are living.
 A way of avoiding this is to go for an appropriate area for setting up snail farm.

-A snail house, snail pen or snaileries is most ideal in keeping the snails from losing water from their body.
+A snail house, snail pen or snaileries is most ideal in keeping the snails from losing water from their bodies.
 This should be set up in a good atmospheric condition.
 A site with numerous trees can make ideal climate for snail farming.
 You can build your snail pen or snailery in this area.

 A good snail farm is very important for your snail farming.
 The reason for this is that snails don’t have habitat in all areas especially ones that are depleted of water contents in the soil.
 Loamy soil is the primary environment of snail.

 In order to have productive snail farming anywhere in the country, the chose land for the farm should contain a portion of the moisturized soils and compound substances which are important for keeping the snails.

-Hence, a wide range of soils are not appropriate for snail farming; it’s best to use a humid loam soil.
+Hence, a wide range of soils are not appropriate for snail farming; it is best to use a humid loam soil.
 The soil is a major influencer to the snail as the shell of the animal is primarily calcium and they determine the majority of the calcium from the soil.

 Furthermore, snails drink water from the soil and as well lay eggs on it.
-For effective snail farming, you should need to choose an appropriate area with availability of these features for the snails.
+For effective snail farming, you will need to choose an appropriate area with availability of these features for the snails.
 The chosen soil should contain all the above components.

 Be that as it may, be cautious and keep appropriate equilibrium – making sure it is enough.
-Never let the soil to become waterlogged, too dry and it shouldn’t be that acidic.
+Never let the soil to become waterlogged, too dry and it should not be that acidic.
 You should also endeavor to treat the loamy soil before using it for your snail pen.

 This is to make sure all bacteria or virus and harmful insect in the soil are killed.
 You can treat the soil by cooking it.

-Step 3: Build a Snailery or Snail Pen
+3. Build Snailery or Snail Pens

 A snailery or snail pen is a small snail house which is preferable to rear the small animals.
 Basically, you should have these small snail houses or snail pen because it is fundamental for snail farming in Nigeria.
 A decent snailery or snail pen keeps the snails protected and as well make them productive.

 In the event of rearing in limited scope, snaileries or pen can change from a fix of fence-secured ground, protected from the breeze to a covered box.
 By and large snails love to remain on cold and dim spot.
 However, keep the snails liberated from unsafe moistness level.

 New leaves and fabric that is partially wet can be utilized for controlling the temperature of the area.
 Another thing you should do in the snailery is to forestall passage of harmful creatures like snakes, rodents and some other hurtful animals.

 Wire is an incredible answer for fending those creatures off from your snailery or snail pen and the snails.
 You additionally need to get rid of some destructive small ones like termites and other harmful insects.
 By controlling these harmful creatures from the snail farm, you will be able to rear the snails for a long run.

-Step 4: Getting the Snails for Farming
+4. Getting Snails for Farming

 Inasmuch as you can get the snails in your compound or from the market, but it is always best to get from the best place for the best outcome.
 In order to get a productive snail farm go well, it is prudent to get snails straightforwardly from the forest as opposed to purchasing from the market or better still buy them from another snail farm.

 The reason for this is that those ones in the market may have been exposed to daylight and have got dried out.
 This is on the grounds that snails drink a great deal of water, so are effectively got dried out and this worries them, and decrease their productivity.

 The intending snail farmer could pick the snails from the bramble with an exceptionally straightforward process.
 However, if you are starting a large scale commercial farming, it’s advisable to get these snails from trusted dealers at their snail farms.
 There are many snail farms in Nigeria.

-The food of most snails (Archatina marginata, Achatina achatina, Achayina fulica and more) is organic products, green leaves, other vegetables and fruits.
+The food of most snails (Archatina marginata, Achatina achatina, Achayina fulica and many more) is organic products, green leaves, other vegetables and fruits.
 Just like other farm animals, good food guarantees the appropriate development of the snails.

 If food assists the snails with developing their tissues and they likewise need calcium for growing their shells.
 You can take care of your snails with a few leaves like cassava leaves, cabbage, cocoyam, eggplant leaves, lettuce leaves, okra leaves or pawpaw leaves.